HUAMARK 09: An Architect’s Charming Concrete Block House

 Concrete Block House

-The façade is intentionally of cement blocks, which collect residue and change color with the seasons; outer metal grates let climbing vines grow naturally
+Like everything else, the principal face of the house is intentionally of cement blocks, which collect dust and dirt as they change color with the seasons.
+Outer metal grating lets climbing vines grow naturally reaching for sunlight.

-Dividing the property into northern and southern sections, they raised the property level more than 40 percent to put in a garden to the north, then a rectangular building to the south.
+The homeowner couple divided the property into northern and southern sections.
+They raised the property slightly higher from ground level to put in a garden to the north, then a rectangular building to the south.

-The building’s long side runs east-west to block prevailing winds and allow openings to control sunlight and breeze entry into the house.
+The building’s long side runs east-west to block prevailing winds and allow openings to control sunlight and breeze streaming into the home.

-The house’s four-meter width is comparable to most row houses.
-Each side has double walls that work simultaneously for ventilation and heat insulation, with door and window openings reinforcing this concrete block house’s primary relationship to weather conditions, wind, and sun.
+The house’s four-meter width is comparable to most row houses in the area.
+Each side has double walls that work simultaneously for ventilation and heat insulation.
+Door and window openings reinforce the concrete block house’s primary relationship to weather conditions, wind, and sun.

 On the south side are fewer openings because of a staircase, while north and east sides have balconies and various service areas reaching around to the west side, which also has the double walls characteristic of the building’s overall design.